jenkinsci/kubernetes-plugin/README.md

 #### Using yaml to Define Pod Templates

 In order to support any possible value in Kubernetes `Pod` object, we can pass a yaml snippet that will be used as a base for the template.
-If any other properties are set outside the yaml, they will take precedence.
+If any other properties are set outside the YAML, they will take precedence.

 ```groovy
 podTemplate(yaml: '''\